-At the end of each practicum, the student completes an Evaluation of Agency Supervisor(s) by student form that includes an evaluation of the Agency's setting/materials and administrative support, the Supervisor's start-up of the practicum, supervisory skills, and evaluation process, as well as qualitative evaluations of the agency and supervisor.
-This evaluation is shared with the Agency Supervisor and the A-DCT.
+At the end of practicum for each site (usually spring or summer), the student completes an Evaluation of Agency Supervisor(s) by student form that includes an evaluation of the Agency's setting/materials and administrative support, the Supervisor's start-up of the practicum, supervisory skills, and evaluation process, as well as qualitative evaluations of the agency and supervisor.
+This evaluation is completed in Time2Track by the student and must be approved by the supervisor by the end of final exam week.

-Extended or Parallel Practicum
+• Extended or Parallel Practicum